 There are a few steps that you’ll need to follow but if you’re successful, it’s actually possible to get approved for a credit card without ever having a hard pull on your credit card.
 It’s not going to be a huge credit line, but at least it’s something.

 Read more about how that method works here.
+Note that this method does not work as much as it used to.

 Credit limit increases